KireinaHoro/jsteward.moe/content/Networking/jsteward-tech-internal-network-design.md

 ### **Client** to **small router**

-The client should connect to the small router directly via physical medium, such as an ethernet cable or a WiFi connection.
+The client should connect to the small router directly via physical media, such as an ethernet cable or a WiFi connection.

 ## Part two: how are addresses allocated